Looking for things to do in Nafplio Greece? Look no further.

 During the summer months, the beaches of Nafplio provide a nice respite from the heat and humidity.
 Assuming that you opt to base yourself in the old town, Arvanitia beach is the obvious choice.

 The beaches of Tolo and Plaka are well-organized and lined with bars and tavernas.
-Those seeking more peacefulness and seclusion can take their towels and swimsuits to the far end of Karathona beach.
+If you prefer peaceful secluded beaches, head to the far end of Karathona beach.

 Wander Along the Arvanitia Promenade

-The Arvanitia promenade is an idyllic walk through nature that leads along the outskirts of old Nafplio.
-The 1km route can be enjoyed year-round and takes you on a journey along the coastline.
+The Arvanitia promenade is an idyllic coastal walking trail that leads along the outskirts of old Nafplio.
+The 1km route can be enjoyed year-round and takes you on a journey past spectacular natural scenery.